thebrandonlucas/covid-19/README.md

 `expo start`
 In the terminal, press `p` to enable production mode.

 A browser window will popup at localhost:19002.
-Scan the QR code on your mobile device and it the project should open in expo.
+Scan the QR code on your mobile device and the project should open in expo.